anagarciabautista/DatosMasivos/Practica_tareas/Readme.md

     nombres += ("Miguel" -> 23)

-  <H1 aling="center">5 AlGORTIMOS DE FIBONACCI</H1>
+  <H1 aling="center">5 FIBONACCI ALGORTIMS</H1>

- # Algoritmos de la secuencia de Fibonacci 1
+ # Fibonacci sequence algorithms 1
   <H3 aling="center">
   Garcia Bautista Ana Laura #15210793

   Enciso Maldonado Aileen Enciso #15210329</H3>

  <H5 aling="center">
- 1.-En este quinto algoritmo se realiza una función que solicita un valor entero (Int) luego devuelve un valor entero
+1.-In this fifth algorithm a function is performed that requests an integer value (Int) then returns an integer value

- 2.-Con decimales (Doble) Se crea una matriz que comienza de 0 a (n + 1) si la variable (n) es menor que 2, esa misma
+ 2.-With decimals (Double) A matrix is ​​created that starts from 0 to (n + 1) if the variable (n) is less than 2, that same

- 3.-Variable se devuelve como resultado de lo contrario, el vector con espacio (0) tendrá un valor de cero (0) y
+ 3.-Variable is returned as a result otherwise, the vector with space (0) will have a value of zero (0) and

- 4.-El vector con espacio (1) tendrá un valor de uno (1) Comience a pedalear con a para el vector, el
+ 4.-The vector with space (1) will have a value of one (1) Start pedaling with a for the vector, the

- 5.-resultado será la variable (n) de acuerdo con el vector de</H5>
+ 5.-result will be the variable (n) according to the vector of </H5>

     def función4  ( n : Int ) :  Doble  =